reticent-roklimber/atlas/README.md

 #### 1. Data Processing

 In order to build a generalised engine to ingest country-scale datasets, the key enabler is standardisation.
 We need to group all data for a given region in an accurate and precise way.
 Now you might assume (as I did) that all this would be easy.
 Surely, published datasets from sources like UN Data Portal, World Bank, Open-Numbers would be easy to interweave.
 The truth is: it's not that simple.
 Country and region names vary over time (borders change) and in the way they are spelt.
-ASCII character encoding (e.g. UTF-8) can vary and cause anomalies.
+Furthermore, ASCII character encoding (e.g. UTF-8) can vary and cause anomalies.
 Yes it's true that we have standardised unique region identifiers to solve that very problem, such as the [United Nations M49](https://unstats.un.org/unsd/methodology/m49/) integer based system (New Zealand = 554) or the International Organization for Standardisation ISO-A3 (New Zealand = NZL).
 These systems are useless if your dataset hasn't been tagged with them.
 So a LOT of my time was spent curating the datasets, or converting between standards, or manually checking to ensure I had all data standardised to M49 integer, which is the basis for my main dataset.

 I've now personally collected around 2,600 country-scale statistical datasets (5GB of csv files).
 I've curated them and standardised to M49 format.
 After data processing they are stored as an 86MB parquet binary file (note 5GB -> 86MB compression ratio), which is decompressed into a 1GB dataframe in memory at run-time, which forms the backbone of the app.